jacksoncheng123/GoToU/README.md

 # GoToU
-Checking Whether the Courses are Cancelled
+Checking Whether the Courses are Cancelled for CityU HK only